boonebgorges/invite-anyone/readme.txt

 == Changelog ==

 = 1.4.5 =
-* Fixed bug in routen responsible for saving the CloudSponge configuration settings.
+* Fixed bug in routine responsible for saving the CloudSponge configuration settings.

 = 1.4.4 =
 * Fixed bug that prevented the installation of email templates.